Types of Journalism: 21 Different Types of Journalism

 Illegal Yellow Journalism

 Yellow journalism is a distinguished form that focuses on increasing circulation rather than news authenticity.
-It is a process of luring audiences setting eye-catching headlines that is not much relevant to the body content.
+It is a process of luring audiences setting eye-catching headlines that are not very relevant to the body content.
 Yellow journalism is a popular term in the American press; it is also known as yellow press.
 Journalists focus on exaggerating the news instead of identifying authentic news.
-The contents have not come from well-research and investigation.
-Journalist practices yellow journalism intentionally without following the code of conduct in journalism; therefore, it is unethical—people terms yellow journalism as the negative role of journalists.
+The contents have not come from research and investigation.
+Journalist practices yellow journalism intentionally without following the code of conduct in journalism; therefore, it is unethical—people term yellow journalism as the negative role of journalists.

 Yellow Journalism and Journalist- Fake Journalism